Wills in Virginia

 7. What happens if you don’t have a will?

 If you don’t have a will, a state statute directs who will receive your property, regardless of your wishes.
-In Virginia, if you are married, your estate generally passes entirely to your surviving spouse; however, if you have surviving children or their descendants who are not also the children or their descendants of your surviving spouse, your children and their descendants divide two-thirds of your estate, and your spouse takes the other one-third.
+In Virginia, if you are married, your estate generally passes entirely to your surviving spouse; however, if you have surviving children or their descendants who are not also the children or their descendants of your surviving spouse, your children and the descendants of any deceased child divide two-thirds of your estate, and your spouse takes the other one-third.

 8. Is joint ownership a substitute for a will?